gordonguthrie/TheManual/docs/chapter2/overtone_synths.md

      note = SinOsc.ar(440, 0, envelope);

-     // send the new note to the output channel 0 Out.ar(out, note);
+     // send the new note to the output channel 0 Out.ar(out_bus, note);
 }).writeDefFile("/home/gordon/.synthdefs"))
 ```

 So using the Overtone library we can transcribe a SuperCollider definition of a synthesizer into a Lisp format and then use a compiler against that to emit the appropriate compiled `SuperCollider` bytecode for Sonic Pi to use.

-We we develop our own version of beep we will reverse engineer this Overtone description into SuperCollider code.
+When we develop our own version of beep we will reverse engineer this Overtone description into SuperCollider code.